-Function to plot the alignment learnt by MEFISTO for the covariate values between different groups object a MOFA object using MEFISTO with warping ggplot object showing the alignment plot_ascii_data Visualize the structure of the data in the terminal
+Function to plot the alignment learnt by MEFISTO for the covariate values between different groups a MOFA object using MEFISTO with warping ggplot object showing the alignment plot_ascii_data

 '''

 plot_alignment(object)

 '''

 This function requires the functional MEFISTO framework to be used in training.
 Use set_covariates and specify mefisto_options when preparing the training using prepare_mofa.